 Jenny Jones hosted her own nationally syndicated talk show but that was just one of many jobs that Jenny has held, including waitress, bookkeeper, author, comedian, musician, singer, songwriter, caterer and chef.

 Jenny’s musical talent led to jobs as a drummer in an all girl band in Las Vegas, a backup singer for Wayne Newton, and finally a stand up comic in Los Angeles.
 As a struggling comedian she supported herself by cooking for others out of her home.
 “When I created Janina’s Kitchen, I got so busy I couldn’t keep up and had to hire a friend to help,” recalls Jones.
 “I shopped for groceries at night, cooked all day, and then delivered orders on my bike.”

 In 1997 Jenny’s autobiography, Jenny Jones: My Story” was published with 100% of her proceeds going to breast cancer research.
 In 2006, her cookbook, “Look Good, Feel Great” was published with 100% of her proceeds going to breast cancer research at City of Hope.
 The cookbook earned rave reviews on www.Amazon.com and was so well received that it was translated into Chinese.

 In 2013, Jenny requested and was given permission from her publisher to share all of the recipes in her cookbook for free on this website.
-She is updating and simplifying some of those recipes to include here with all of her new recipes and she has also made the entire cookbook available to anyone who wants it, as a free download.
+She is updating and simplifying most of those recipes to include here with all of her new recipes and she has also made the entire cookbook available to anyone who wants it, as a free download.